العربية

 Triceps Flap and Subperiosteal Stripping

-Starting 7.5 cm proximal to the joint, make a midline incision through the underlying muscle fibers of the triceps down to the olecranon.
-Curve this deep incision around the lateral edge of the olecranon.
+Beginning proximally, use sharp dissection to reflect the aponeurosis of the triceps distally, forming a robust, broad tongue-like flap of tissue that remains firmly attached to the olecranon.
+Starting approximately 7.5 cm proximal to the joint line, make a midline incision through the underlying, contracted muscle fibers of the triceps down to the posterior cortex of the humerus.
+Curve this deep incision around the lateral edge of the olecranon to preserve the continuity of the extensor mechanism.

 Image